 The trek to the Valley of Flowers is one of the most incredible and extraordinary expeditions.
 Although located at a stunning altitude of 15,200 feet, the hike is relatively much easier as compared to other treks perched at similar heights.
 Therefore it can be easily accomplished even by trekkers having little experience.
 Normally taking 4-5 days, the trek starts from Govindghat and passes through some stunning locations, of which Gurdwara Hemkund Sahib is one.

-En route, the trekkers come across a bewildering variety of flora and fauna and an astonishingly rich diversity of flowers, for which, of course, the valley is known for.
+En route, the trekkers come across a bewildering variety of flora and fauna and astonishingly rich diversity of flowers, for which, of course, the valley is known.
 With the majestic Himalayas, forming an incredible backdrop, the trek resembles a heavenly course and surely cannot be afforded to be missed.

-On the way to the Valley through these mountains, you will see several cascading falls and numerous varieties of exotic flora and fauna.
-The mountains also boast of an expansive grassland which look enchanting in all its grandeur.
-No doubt the rewards are endless visiting this amazing destination.
+On the way to the Valley of Flowers from Rishikesh through these mountains, you will see several cascading falls and numerous varieties of exotic flora and fauna.
+The mountains also boast of an expansive grassland that looks enchanting in all its grandeur.
+No doubt the rewards are endless for visiting this amazing destination.

 Hemkund Sahib Gurdwara

 One of the holiest sites for Sikhs in India, Hemkund Sahib Gurdwara is as beautiful as it is sacred.
 The Gurdwara lies on the trek route to the Valley of Flowers and if you are undertaking this incredible hike during the summer months, then don’t forget to visit this fascinating place.
 The Gurdwara, otherwise remaining closed during the harsh winter months (October to April), is devoted to the tenth Sikh Guru, Guru Gobind Singh Ji.